 Go to the File menu and click Open HEX File.
 Select the .HEX firmware file you downloaded (it will need to be extracted from the .ZIP container).
 Click the Auto button until it is lit bright green.
+Now use the small screwdriver and gently press the "update firmware" button on the chip tester (see anatomy diagram).
 You should see a progress bar indicating the firmware is transferring to the chip tester.
 If not, select Program from the Operation menu.

-To verify the firmware version, wait a few seconds on the title screen and you will see it flash...
+To verify the firmware version, wait a few seconds on the title screen and you will see it flash..